 In October I visited Sweet Georgia Fuyu in Glennville.
 This may be Georgia’s largest commercial persimmon operation and if not, it certainly looked like it.
 All that bright orange is an amazing sight.

-The weekend before I had been at the Forsyth Farmer’s Market in Savannah and bought some persimmon-ginger jam from owner Laura Potts-Wirht, who invited me to come and photograph the orchards.
+The weekend before, I was at the Forsyth Farmer’s Market in Savannah and bought some persimmon-ginger jam from owner Laura Potts-Wirht, who invited me to come and photograph the orchards.

 I had met Laura a few years earlier at a locavore potluck at Janisse Ray and Raven Waters’s Red Earth Farm and she was very enthusiastic about the persimmons.